 - IP subnet

 Once you have a target specified, you can then apply the rule to selected devices or everyone on your network.
-Learn more about Rules

 You can also set a schedule for a rule to take effect.
-This allows you to manage internet access based on the screen time rules you have for the kids.
-Turn off some activities, but allow them to do homework or turn off the internet entirely.
-Your choice.
+This allows you to manage internet access based on your kids' screen time rules.
+Through Firewalla, you can turn off some activities but allow your kids to do homework online, or turn off the internet entirely.
+It's all your choice.

-For example, if you want to block a device from accessing Facebook every night from 9 PM to 7 AM (next day), you can create a new rule for this device, with the target set as "domain" -> "facebook.com", then schedule the active time to "every day, from 9 PM to 7 AM (next day)".
+For example, if you want to block a device from accessing Facebook every night from 9 PM to 7 AM, you can create a new rule for this device with the target set as "Domain" -> "facebook.com" and the active time set to "every day, from 9 PM to 7 AM (next day)".

 Under each device/network detail page, there is an Emergency Access button to control whether a device's internet access is controlled by Firewalla.
 When turned on, it means Firewalla can no longer block you from accessing any site.

 You can leverage this feature by scheduling Emergency Access to give kids extra hours.
-Similar to pausing rules, emergency access can be turned on for 15 minutes, 1 hour, always, and more importantly, any custom time you'd prefer.
+Similar to pausing rules, emergency access can be turned on for 15 minutes, 1 hour, always, or for any custom time period.
 At the end of the specified period, Emergency Access will automatically be turned back off.
 This way, you'll never forget to turn your kids' access rules back on.

-Android, iOS, and Windows have a feature called, Private Addresses to protect consumers when they are on public Wi-Fi.
-Smart kids may try to get around the rules you set is to turn on Private Addresses to hide their identity.
-Firewalla allows you to shut off access to unknown devices using Rules and Device Quarantine.
+Android, iOS, and Windows have a feature called Private Addresses to protect consumers when they are on public Wi-Fi.
+Smart kids may try to get around the rules you set by turning on Private Addresses to hide their identity.
+Firewalla allows you to shut off access to unknown devices using Rules and New Device Quarantine.

 iCloud Private Relay

-Apple's iCloud Private Relay is another way of protecting your privacy particularly on public Wi-Fi.
+Apple's iCloud Private Relay is another way of protecting your privacy, particularly on public Wi-Fi.
 Using it on your home network may mean Firewalla has less information about network traffic than it would otherwise have.
-If you wish, you can disable Private Relay with a Rule without negatively affecting users and you will be able to have visibility and enforce any rules or policies you wish.
-It is your network and your choice.
+If you wish, you can disable Private Relay with a Rule without negatively affecting users and you will be able to have full visibility and enforce any rules or policies you wish.